 Undergraduates apply for PELP online directly with the Office of the University Registrar.
 Graduate students apply through their Graduate Program Staff Coordinator and should allow additional processing time in order to obtain Graduate Adviser and Graduate Studies approval.
 Professional students apply through their professional school.

 A non-refundable application fee of $70.00* is charged to the student's account when placed on PELP.
-This fee is identical to the fee charged when a student withdraws and is required to submit a Readmission Application to return to the university.
+The $70.00 fee is identical to the fee charged when a student withdraws and is required to submit a Readmission Application to return to the university.

 * Educational Opportunity Program (EOP) eligible students are not required to pay the PELP application fee.

-Students placed on PELP prior to, on or after the first day of instruction will have a notation of this leave placed on the official transcript.
+Students placed on PELP prior to, on, or after the first day of instruction have a notation of this leave placed on their official transcript.

 Students returning from PELP are considered continuing students and readmission to the university is guaranteed.
 It is expected that students resume their regular academic work during the following or agreed-upon term and must satisfy any holds placed on their registration.
 Only Graduate and Professional students may request extensions to or reductions of PELP.
 Such requests should be completed through the graduate department or the professional school Dean's office.

 Undergraduate students must check Schedule Builder for their registration pass appointments and all students returning from PELP must register prior to the Registration Freeze.
-Failure to return is a break in registration and a Readmission Application and the readmission fee will be required to return to the university.
+Failure to return is a break in registration and a Readmission Application and the readmission fee is required to return to the university.

-From Financial Aid: Students who participate in the UC Davis Planned Educational Leave Program (PELP), cancel/withdraw or are dismissed from UC Davis at any time of the academic year may be required to repay financial aid.
-If loans were accepted as part of financial aid, the six-month grace period before having to repay loans will be reduced by the amount of time on PELP or other leave from the university.
+From Financial Aid.
+Students who participate in the UC Davis Planned Educational Leave Program (PELP), cancel/withdraw or are dismissed from UC Davis at any time of the academic year may be required to repay financial aid.
+If loans were accepted as part of financial aid, the six-month grace period before having to repay loans is reduced by the amount of time on PELP or other leave from the university.